German Studies

 emden@rice.edu

-German Studies is a major offered by the Classical and European Studies (CES) Department.
-The German Studies program is a research-centered and student-friendly program with a challenging curriculum taught by internationally renowned faculty.
+The Department of Modern and Classical Literatures and Cultures houses the German Studies program, a research-centered and student-friendly program with a challenging curriculum taught by internationally renowned faculty.
 The program covers the entire tradition of German culture, history, and politics within a European and global context, from early modern times to the present.
 Particular strengths of the department are in eighteenth- to twentieth-century literature and culture, media and film studies, modern intellectual history and political thought, and philosophy.
+Students in the program may pursue the BA degree with a major in German Studies.
+The department also offers a minor in German Studies.

 Program Advisor